lucasferreira/react-async-fetcher/README.md

         );
       }

-      // if reach here your fetch are good if (data) {
+      if (data) {
-        return (
+        // if reach here your request was successful return (
           <p>
             <strong>Name:</strong> {data.name}